Trip reference number: 138402

 Day 3: Launceston

 Packed with city charm, excellent food and wine and with the countryside right on the doorstep, Launceston is one of the best preserved early cityscapes in Australia.
 Just a short walk from the elegant Victorian architecture of the city centre, Cataract Gorge is a slice of wilderness right in the heart of town and Launceston's star natural attraction.
 There's also a wealth of culture on offer at art galleries and museums, and the opportunity to indulge in some gourmet delights from cool-climate wines to world-class fine dining.
-On arrival at the airport, collect your hire car and make your way to your marina-front hotel.
-Located on the site of an old dock, Peppers Seaport has spectacular views overlooking the wharf strip and marina, just five minutes from the centre of town.
+On arrival at the airport, collect your hire car and make your way to your boutique city-centre hotel.

 Days 4-5: Cradle Mountain